 April 6, 2013

-Notre Dame women's basketball head coach Muffet McGraw once again has been honored for her team's success this season, earning the Associated Press National Coach of the Year award, it was announced Saturday afternoon at New Orleans Arena.
+NEW ORLEANS - Notre Dame women's basketball head coach Muffet McGraw once again has been honored for her team's success this season, earning the Associated Press National Coach of the Year award, it was announced Saturday afternoon at New Orleans Arena.
 It's the second time in McGraw's career she has received the AP's top coaching honor, having also taken home the hardware in 2001, and it makes the Fighting Irish coach just the second person to receive the honor twice (Connecticut's Geno Auriemma is a seven-time recipient).

 McGraw received 24 votes for the AP National Coach of the Year trophy from the 40-member media panel that also casts weekly ballots in the AP Top 25 poll.
 Baylor's Kim Mulkey was a distant second with seven votes, followed by California's Lindsay Gottlieb.